LJPileggi/Recurrent_model_for_graph_network/README.md

   - Peter W. Battaglia et al., Relational inductive biases, deep learning, and graph networks: https://arxiv.org/abs/1806.01261;
   - graph_nets library: https://github.com/deepmind/graph_nets;
   - World Trade Network data: https://comtrade.un.org/;

+### Preprocessing
+Raw data csv-s are contained in the ./data folder.
+It contains 190 folders named by the name of the corresponding country; each of them contains csv files referring to the commercial exchanges of a certain year, and a csv for the yearly GDP data.
+The polish_raw_data.py file in the ./preprocessing folder creates a first raw adjacency list dumped into the ./final_data/data.json file, and then the adjacency.py/adjacency_gpu.py files creates the final ./final_data/data_dict_list.json file containing data suited for the graph_nets modules.